- A -

 :- |

-Unmark the file or all files and subfolders within the folder. |
+Unmark the file, or the folder, its files, and subfolders in the folder. |

 := |

-Unmark the file or only files within the folder. |
+Unmark the file or the folder and its files, dont unmark subfolders in the folder. |

-file File_2.pst will be.
+file File_2.jpg will be.

-Loading the file recovery list
+Loading the edited recovery list

-* | Select Load File Names from File and Mark on the File menu and select the file. |
+* | Select Import Recovery List from the File menu and select the file, or |

 > | R‑Studio for Linux will load the file and mark the files accordingly. |